IT21334542/NexusHealthCareMobile/README.md

 # NexusHealthCareMobile
-platform that connects the Pharmacist and the Products buyer at one place and achieve their own requirement
+platform that connects the Pharmacist and the Products buyer at one place and achieve their own requirements are expected

 # Application Name